 We have always had such pleasure in growing our own vegetables and growing your own garlic is just as satisfying.
 Garlic is relatively simple to grow if you feel inspired to have a go.
 There is nothing like eating food you have grown yourself.
-We recommend a couple of websites full of great information.
+We recommend a couple of websites full of great information on garlic.

 When to Grow